gmag11/EnigmaIOT/readme.md

 Server Hello message is sent encrypted with network key.

-### Sensor Data message
+### Node Data message

 ![Node payload message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/SensorData.png)

-Sensor data is always encrypted using shared key and IV.
+Node data is always encrypted using shared key and IV.
 Apart from payload this message includes node ID and a counter used by gateway to check lost or repeated messages from that node.

 Total message length (without tag) is included on a 2 byte field.

-### Unencrypted Sensor Data message
+### Unencrypted Node Data message

 ![Node unencrypted payload message format](https://github.com/gmag11/EnigmaIOT/raw/master/img/UnencryptedSensorData.png)